 A number of Islamist extremists with links to al-Qaeda stormed the Radisson Blu hotel in Bamako, Mali killing 22 and injuring 7.

-14 people were killed and 22 injured after a couple opened fire on employees at the San Bernardino Inland Regional Center.
+14 people were killed and 22 injured after a couple opened fire on employees at the San Bernardino Inland Regional Center in California.
 The couple were killed by police four hours later.

 A number of explosions and shootings happened near the Sarinah shopping mall in Jakarta, Indonesia carried out by extremists with links to ISIL.
 8 people died and 24 were injured.

 Suicide bombers with links IS attacked Brussels Airport and the metro in Brussels causing the deaths of 32 people and injuring 340.